hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterSegmentUID

-The `ChapterSegmentUID` is 128bit size binary value.
+The `ChapterSegmentUID` is binary value with a size of 128 bits.
 ## Menu features

 The menu features are handled like a _chapter codec_.
 That means each codec has a type, some private data and some data in the chapters.